This document is licensed under

 Below the most relevant requirements (or requirement classes) for setting up an OAPIF are listed:

 The Open API Specification as set up by the OpenAPI Initiative requires a document that describes an API or elements of an API.
 It can mostly be obtained by typing "openapi" behind the URL of the landing page of the service.
 An OpenAPI document uses and conforms to the OpenAPI Specification.
 It describes all the possible fields that can or should be used in the OpenAPI document.
+The fields "openapi", "info" are required.
+If the servers field is not provided, or contains an empty array, the default value would be a Server Object with a url value of /.
 The OpenAPI document MUST contain at least one paths field, a components field or a webhooks field.

 Metadata links are recommended in [PUB-1] #rec_core_fc-md-descriptions.